Table of Contents

 You should feel the following abnormalities in your physical examination:

-- Temperature of the skin, looking for warmth
+- The temperature of the skin, looking for warmth

 - Swelling due to inflammation of a joint or any of the soft-tissue structures around the joint